11 Ways to Convince Someone with Dementia to Take Medication

 Refusing to take medication could be a response to being confused or feeling afraid of what they’re being asked to do.

-Your older adult might also feel like they don’t have any control over their life, which could make them generally angry or resistant.
+An older adult might also feel like they lack control over their life, which could make them generally angry or resistant.

-To make this important task easier and less stressful, we've got 11 tips to overcome challenges and convince someone to take their medicine.
+To make this vital task easier and less stressful, we've got 11 tips for overcoming challenges and convincing someone to take their medicine.

 Advertisement